glorialulu/TSNet/docs/transient.rst

 (:math:\sum{{\phi_i}^2}) is minimized.
 Ultimately, an adjusted :math:`dt` can be determined and then used in the transient simulation.

+It should be noted that even if the user defined time step satisfied the Courant's criterion, it will still be adjusted.

 Valve Operation (Closure and Opening)
 -------------------------------------